 Beyond health risks, skipping a required backflow test violates local codes in the Corpus Christi area.
 City authorities enforce these regulations to ensure the safety of the public water system, and failing to comply can result in significant fines.
 These penalties aren't just a slap on the wrist; they can be costly and often increase the longer the issue goes unaddressed.
 In most cases, the fine is much higher than the cost of the test itself.
 Staying on top of your testing schedule is the easiest way to avoid these unnecessary expenses and stay on the right side of local requirements.

-Could Your Water Be Shut Off?
+Could Your Water Service Be Shut Off?

 Yes, absolutely.
 If you fail to submit a passing backflow test report by the deadline, your water utility provider has the authority to shut off your water service.
 This isn't an empty threat; it's a standard procedure to prevent potential contamination of the public water supply.
 Imagine going without water for cooking, cleaning, or bathing until the issue is resolved.
 On top of the major inconvenience, you'll likely face reconnection fees to get your service restored.
 The simplest way to avoid this headache is to schedule your test with a certified professional.
 If you've received a notice, contact us today to get it handled quickly.